Gr\"obner strata in the Hilbert scheme of points: Representing the functors

 We only have to check that if both $\alpha$ and $\alpha+\lambda$ lie in $N^{(2)}$.
 In this case there exists some $\nu\in\{e_{1},\ldots,e_{n}\}$ such that $\alpha+\lambda-\nu\in N^{(1)}$.
 In particular, $\nu\neq\lambda$.
 This implies that also $\alpha-\nu$ lies in $\mathbb{N}^n$, as that element arises from $\alpha+\lambda$ by subtracting two different standard basis elements, $\lambda$ and $\nu$.
 Therefore $\alpha-\nu$ in fact lies in $N^{(1)}$.
 We obtain

 as desired.
-Here we used the fact that multiplicativity holds true when passing from $N^{(1)}$ to $N^{(2)}$ for the outer two equalities and the fact that multiplicativity holds true within $N\cup N^{(1)}$ for the inner equality.
+Here we used the fact that multiplicativity holds when passing from $N^{(1)}$ to $N^{(2)}$ for the outer two equalities and the fact that multiplicativity holds within $N\cup N^{(1)}$ for the inner equality.

 {\it Step 5.} We define more values of $\phi$ in analogy to Step 3: We take $\alpha\in N^{(1)}$ and $\lambda,\mu\in\{e_{1},\ldots,e_{n}\}$ such that $\alpha+\lambda\in N^{(2)}$ and $\alpha+\lambda+\mu\in N^{(3)}$ and define